-Jeremy Corbyn has warned critics they had "better get used" to party members having a bigger influence over policy, as he suggested he could use a grassroots poll to bolster support for his opposition to Trident.
+Jeremy Corbyn warned critics they "better get used" to party members having a bigger influence over policy as he suggested he could use a grassroots poll to bolster support for his opposition to Trident.

 But he admitted the party was not yet equipped to adequately assess replies after criticism of the leadership's use of an email survey to try to sway the vote on air strikes in Syria.

 Mr Corbyn's defiant stance - in an interview with HuffPost UK to mark his first 100 days as Labour leader - came as his most senior shadow cabinet colleague said the party would not make "policy by plebiscite".

 Angela Eagle said the party needed "forward-looking policies", hit back at the leader's criticism of MPs who applauded Hilary Benn's Commons speech backing air strikes and declined to back Mr Corbyn as the best person to fight the 2020 general election.